Committed to Municipalities & Local Governments'

 - $15 million for food, rental, utility, housing, employment and other resident support and assistance

 - $1.75 million for the stockpile and distribution of personal protective equipment

 - $2.04 million contingency/reserve for other COVID-19 related expenses

 Rent & Utility Assistance

 The Lake County COVID Housing Relief Program (CHRP) provides rent and utility assistance for eligible households financially impacted by COVID-19.
 If you are a Lake County resident and need help paying rent or utility bills, please call 211.
 To learn more about the Lake County COVID Housing Relief Program, click here.

 Tune in to Recording of COVID-19 Virtual Town Hall

-Lake County held a live COVID-19 Virtual Town Hall on Tuesday, June 23.
-Hosted by Lake County Board Chair Sandy Hart, panelists discussed the current COVID-19 situation, funding and relief efforts for residents and businesses, plans to reopen schools, and a look ahead at what to expect in Phase 4 of the Restore Illinois Plan.
+Lake County held a live COVID-19 Virtual Town Hall on Wednesday, September 30.
+Hosted by Lake County Board Chair Sandy Hart, panelists discussed the most current information about how COVID-19 is impacting Lake County, relief efforts including programs that have provided funding to Lake County businesses and residents who have been financially impacted, and information about voting in the November General Election.
 Watch the meeting recording in English or Spanish.
 Those with questions that did not get answered during the town hall can email firstname.lastname@example.org to get the information they need.